dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 > - [Part 3 - Migration Scenarios](#scenarios)
 > - [Part 4 - Backfilling Data](#backfilling-data)

+Not long ago, deploying and managing Elixir projects was not as straight-forward as we can enjoy today; some would say it was downright painful.
+Thankfully, since Elixir 1.9, Mix now ships with tools to help us developers assemble applications for deployment.
+How you get that binary to its destination it still entirely up to you, but now it's a simpler and common task!

+Before the wider adoption of pre-compiled releases (thanks to [Mix Release] and before Mix was [Distillery]), it was more common to install Elixir (and therefore mix), copy your code, and use `mix` to start your application _on the target servers_.
+Along with starting your application, another common operation is to create and migrate databases.
+Push your code, run `mix ecto.migrate && mix phx.server` and you're done!
+Just like you would in development and tests.

+However, now that it's more common to run compiled Mix releases, which implies that your application cannot rely on the `Mix` module being present and no longer need the `mix` binary on the target server, developers need another way to manage the application's database.

 In Mix Release projects, we need to give ourselves easy access to commands to facilitate migrations.
 Here's a couple of use cases: